-- to a heavy, unpainted metal engine part or to the remote negative (-) terminal on the vehicle with the dead battery. - Connect the other end of the negative (-) cable to the remote negative (-) terminal, on the vehicle with the dead battery. - Now start the vehicle with the good battery and run the engine for a while. - Try to start the vehicle that had the dead battery.
+Your vehicle has a remote negative (-) terminal for this purpose.

+- 10. Now start the vehicle with the good battery and run the engine for a while. - Try to start the vehicle that had the dead battery.
 If it will not start after a few tries, it probably needs service.